Phase transition of singular Gibbs measures for three-dimensional Schr\"odinger-wave system: Non-construction of Gibbs measures in the strong coupling regime

-We, however, point out that in our setting where the Gibbs measure $\rhoo$ is singular with respect to the Gaussian free field, a proper approximation $Z_M(t)$ is no longer a Gaussian process.
-The singularity forces us to exploit a change of variables \eqref{Divv4} and so we have to construct an approximation process $Z_M(t)$ of the following process in $\H_{\le 2}$ (i.e.~the second order Wiener chaos)
+In the current situation, however, the Gibbs measure $\rhoo$ is singular with respect to the Gaussian free field.
+Therefore, a proper approximation $Z_M(t)$ to $<1>_N(t)$ is no longer a Gaussian process.
+The singularity forces the construction of an approximation process $Z_M(t)$ to be a non-Gaussian process $A_N(t)$ in the second-order Wiener chaos

 \noi where $\ZZ_{W,N}(t)$ is in \eqref{Divv3}.
-Then, by setting $\Ups^N_S$ as follows
+Then, by setting $\Upsilon^N_S$ as follows